yevgenyivanov/Networking_Final_Project/README.md

 ## Explained Examples

-#### CASE 1
+### Two distinct cases
+During our graph generation process we made a distinction between two cases:
+- The first:
-this is the case where the attacked user is always active in (at most) a single IM group there are two stages for this case - one without noise (i.e, while capturing packets of whatsapp in wireshark, there is no other website that is used) , and one with noise (i.e, while capturing packets of whatsapp in wireshark, we are using Spotify in the background).
+  The attacked user is always active in (at most) a single IM group there are two stages for this case - one without noise (i.e, while capturing packets of whatsapp in wireshark, there is no other website that is used) , and one with noise (i.e, while capturing         packets of whatsapp in wireshark, we are using Spotify in the background).

 ## without noise